m-etemadi/shopease-react/README.md

 # ShopEase

-This is a simple shopping app built using HTML5, CSS3, React, React Router and ContextAPI.
+This is a simple shopping app built using HTML5, CSS3, React, React Router, Redux and ContextAPI.

 ## Features